 My approach to psychotherapy as talking therapy is grounded in psychoanalytic thinking.
 Psychoanalysis emphasises the role of the unconscious, which operates beyond our immediate awareness yet profoundly influences our thoughts, feelings, and behaviours.
 Rather than seeking fixed answers, psychoanalysis invites you to explore the unconscious structures that shape your experience.

-Developed from the work of Sigmund Freud, psychoanalytic psychotherapy offers a space to explore the complexities of our thoughts and feelings.
+Psychoanalytic psychotherapy offers a space to explore the complexities of our thoughts and feelings.
 It recognises that the past is never entirely behind us; early experiences and relationships can continue to shape how we relate to others and ourselves.

 Have you ever felt that words fail to convey the complexity of your experience fully?
 In psychoanalysis, speech takes on a central role—not as a tool for explanation but as a means to uncover what lies beneath.
-By speaking freely, you may begin to encounter unexpected meanings, disruptions, or truths about your desire that remain hidden in everyday life.
+By speaking freely, you may begin to encounter unexpected meanings, disruptions, or truths that remain hidden in everyday life.

 This process is not about revising the past but rethinking its significance in the present.
 It opens a space where new possibilities may emerge—not by providing solutions, but by questioning the very assumptions that limit how you see yourself and the world.